Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Algorithm Design

 \subsection{Online Learning-based Latency Prediction Method}

 Since the unit data round-trip latency $L_s(t)$ in problem $\textbf{P}^{\prime}$ is not precisely known before decision-making, online learning should be incorporated into the decision-making process to implicitly evaluate the statistics of the unit data round-trip latency based on network feedback.
-Specifically, in each time slot, if there are tasks requested for cloud computing services, the UAV needs to choose a satellite $s$ from the available satellite set $\mathcal{S}(t)$ to serve as a relay for transmitting tasks to the cloud.
-Then, the task processing results are relayed back to the UAV, and the corresponding round-trip latency for satellite can be obtained.
-Utilizing the amassed online feedback data, we can predict the round-trip delays of different satellites as relays to make high-quality offloading decisions.
-More specifically, we can treat the latency prediction as a multi-armed bandit (MAB) problem~\cite{slivkins2019introduction}, where the UAV is considered as the agent and the satellite nodes in the available satellite set are treated as arms.
+Specifically, if there are tasks requested for cloud computing services in each time slot, the UAV needs to choose a satellite $s$ from the available satellite set $\mathcal{S}(t)$ as a relay to transmit the tasks to the cloud.
+Then, the task processing results are relayed back to the UAV, and the corresponding unit data round-trip latency for satellite $s$ can be obtained.
+With the assistance of the digital twin, the information of the unit data round-trip delay can be stored in the digital twin in real time.
+By leveraging the accumulated historical information, the digital twin can predict the round-trip delay of different satellites as relays, thus providing insights for making high-quality offloading decisions.
+More specifically, the latency prediction can be modeled as a multi-armed bandit (MAB) problem~\cite{slivkins2019introduction} in the digital twin, wherein the UAV is considered as an agent and the satellite nodes in the available satellite set are treated as arms.
 However, a key issue for solving the MAB problem is the trade-off between exploitation and exploration.
 Specifically, when the UAV selects a satellite node, it can either exploit satellites with empirically lower round-trip latency to obtain better short-term benefits, or explore less frequently selected satellites to acquire new knowledge about their latency.
 Inspired by~\cite{li2019combinatorial}, we utilize the upper confidence bound (UCB) method to balance the trade-off between exploitation and exploration.
 Specifically, the prediction model for the unit data round-trip latency is presented as follows: \begin{sequation} \widetilde{L_s}(t)=

 \end{sequation}